Desert Wildlife at Night

 Photos by Sandra Shaw, Jim Melli and Andy Strause

 This is an added bonus for the naturalist, as it puts the fantastic variety of lizards and snakes quite literally right at our feet!
-Hence, we have an opportunity to enjoy the wonderful desert activity called "Night Driving."
-As we head into April, the Night Driving season begins in our lower deserts.
+Hence, we have an opportunity to enjoy the wonderful desert activity called "night driving."

 An enormous variety of nocturnal life awaits you, andyou will be rewarded with new species and subspecies in each new location.
-Kingsnakes, Milksnakes, Gopher snakes, Lyre snakes, Coral snakes, Rattlesnakes and Rosy Boas are just a few of the snake varieties you might see.
-And in each desert there are beautiful species and subspecies -- quite different from the last!
+Kingsnakes, milksnakes, gopher snakes, lyre snakes, coral snakes, rattlesnakes and rosy boas are just a few of the snake varieties you might see.
+And in each desert there are beautiful species and subspecies – each quite different from the last!
 The same goes for lizards.
-A real plus while Night Driving is the occasional sighting of other forms of wildlife as well!
+A real plus while night driving is the occasional sighting of other forms of wildlife as well!
 Coyotes, skunks, bobcats, tarantulas, scorpions, centipedes, peccaries, kangaroo rats, jack rabbits, owls and nightjars are just a few of the many animals you might be lucky enough to spot.

 How and Where to Night Drive

-Always have at least two people in the car for Night Driving.
-Besides the obvious safety factor of not being alone in the middle of nowhere, the driver needs to pay attention to the driving and not looking for reptiles.
+Always have at least two people in the car for night driving.
+Besides the obvious safety factor of not being alone in the middle of nowhere, the driver needs to pay attention to driving and not to looking for reptiles.
 Leave the spotting to the passengers.
 The more eyes looking, the better, and it makes it more fun too!